Larsbuilds/sermon-translation/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
+   - Use provided mock implementations
+   - Add new mocks if needed
+   - Ensure tests are independent
 4. Submit a pull request

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).